godatadriven/academy-dbt-at-scale/docs/group1/checklist.md

       - name: stg_streaming__content_catalog
         description: >
           One row per piece of content in the StreamVault catalogue.
-          Cleaned and renamed from raw_streaming.content_catalog.
+          Cleaned and renamed from streaming.content_catalog.
         columns:
           - name: content_id
-            description: Primary key — unique identifier for a content item.
+            description: Primary key - unique identifier for a content item.
             tests:
               - not_null
               - unique